MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/account-permissions-and-security-settings-in-sharepoint-server-2016.md

 Microsoft recommends using a minimal number of Service Application Pool accounts in the farm.
 This recommendation is to reduce memory usage and increase performance while maintaining the appropriate level of security.

 - Use an elevated, personally identifiable account for SharePoint installation, maintenance, and upgrades.
-This account will hold the roles required as outlined by the **SharePoint Farm Administrator account** outlined below.
+This account will hold the roles required as outlined in [SharePoint Farm Administrator account](#sharepoint-farm-administrator-account).
 Each SharePoint admin should use a separate account so that their activity performed on the farm is clearly identified.

-- If possible, use a security group, **SharePoint Farm Administrators Groups**, to unify all individual SharePoint Farm Administrator accounts and to grant permissions as outlined below.
+- If possible, use a security group, **SharePoint Farm Administrators Groups**, to unify all individual SharePoint Farm Administrator accounts and to grant permissions as outlined in [SharePoint Farm Administrator account](#sharepoint-farm-administrator-account).
 This usage of a security group simplifies the management of the SharePoint Farm Administrator accounts significantly.

 - The **SharePoint Farm Service account** should only run the SharePoint Timer service, SharePoint Insights (if applicable), the IIS Application Pools for Central Administration, SharePoint Web Services System (used for the topology service), and SecurityTokenServiceApplicationPool (used for the Security Token Service).